epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Stop Effect.md

 ## Usage
 Use {% include console_button.html content="Stop Effect" %} to quickly stop effects regardless of how they are running (channel, group, or fader assignment).

+{% capture StopEffectMirroredFunction %}
-{% include tip.html content="All functionality of the {% include console_button.html content="Stop Effect" %} button is mirrored in the Effects tab of the magic sheet." %}
+All functionality of the {% include console_button.html content="Stop Effect" %} button is mirrored in the Effects tab of the magic sheet.
+{% endcapture %}

+{% include tip.html content=StopEffectMirroredFunction %

 ## Examples
 {% include console_command.html content="Stop Effect, Enter" noLegend=true noTip=true %}